TUDSSL/dsicts/README.md

 * Question: __Will the video material from the classess be eventually available?__
   * Answer: Yes, we are working on it, but expect the videos be available not earlier than from 2026/2027 academic year.

+## Additional Resources

+Although this course is the first to shed light on the topic of sustainability in such an all-encompassing manner, it is not the first resource to address the subject.
+We have surveyed the existing literature and compiled a list for you to explore.
+It includes previously offered [courses](./External%20Resources/useful_courses.md) and [books](./External%20Resources/books.md).

 ## Acknowledgments